Section 179 deduction: does my vehicle qualify?

-Block Advisors is here to help you understand if your car, truck, or other automobile made the Section 179 vehicle list for 2023.
-This post will also explain a few important changes to the guidelines around Section 179 vehicles for your 2023 taxes.
+Block Advisors is here to help you understand if your car, truck, or other automobile made the Section 179 vehicle list for 2024.
+This post will also explain a few important changes to the guidelines around Section 179 vehicles for your 2024 taxes.

 Continue reading to learn what vehicles qualify for the full Section 179 deduction.

-What is Section 179 and how does it apply to my vehicle?
+What is Section 179, and how does it apply to my vehicle?

-As a small business owner, you are often able to take advantage of self-employed tax deductions to lower your tax burden.
-SECTION 179 is one such deduction that both businesses and self-employed individuals can take advantage of.
+As a small business owner, you can often use self-employed tax deductions to lower your tax burden.
+IRS Section 179 is one such deduction that both businesses and self-employed individuals can take advantage of.
 It covers many types of property as a deductible expense, including vehicles.
-But not all types of vehicles qualify.
+However, not all types of vehicles qualify.

 The Section 179 tax deduction allows eligible businesses to deduct the cost of machinery and qualifying equipment when filing their taxes.
 This could be office furniture, technology, supplies, and other tangible items.
-YES – this includes vehicles!
+YES – this includes business vehicles!

 Have questions about Section 179 expensing?